A Shape Dynamics Tutorial: Best matching: technical details

 Both mathematically and conceptually, it is important that the various reduced (quotient) spaces are not subspaces of the space from which they are obtained by reduction but distinct spaces.

-\textbf{Principal fibre bundles}
+\subsubsection{Principal fibre bundles}

-The groups acting on $\Q^N$ endow it with the structure of a \emph{principal $G$-bundle} \cite{Frankelbook} (this actually holds only for the regular configurations in $\Q^N$, see below).
+The groups acting on $\Q^N$ endow it with the structure of a \emph{principal $G$-bundle}\footnote{I believe the first to relate best matching with principal fibre bundles and connections on configuration space was H. Gomes in~\cite{Gomes:2008yq}} \cite{Frankelbook} (this actually holds only for the regular configurations in $\Q^N$, see below).
 Let's call the principal $G$-bundle $P$ and the group $G$.
 The reduced configuration space plays the role of the \e{base space}, which in a principal bundle is the quotient space $B = P/G$.
 The fibres are homeomorphic to the group $G$.\footnote{The fibres and the group are just \emph{homeomorphic} (meaning equivalent as topological spaces), not \emph{isomorphic}, because the fibres lack an identity element, which is an essential part of the structure of a group.
 D.~Wise alerted me that such a ``group that has forgotten its identity'' is called a \emph{torsor}.
-See J. Baez' description of torsors \cite{BaezTorsors}.} As relationists, our prime interest is in the base space $B$, which we regard as the space of physically distinct configurations, but it is only defined through the quotienting process, and this poses problems: for example, $B$ inherits $P$'s structure of a smooth manifold only if the group $G$ acts \emph{freely} on $P$, which means that there are no points in $P$ that are left invariant by any other transformation than the identity.
+See J. Baez' description of torsors \cite{BaezTorsors}.} As relationists, our prime interest is in the base space $B$, which we regard as the space of physically distinct configurations, but it is only defined through the quotienting process, and this poses problems: for example, $B$ inherits $P$'s structure of a smooth manifold only if the group $G$ acts \emph{freely} (or \emph{transitively}) on $P$, which means that there are no points in $P$ that are left invariant by any other transformation than the identity.
 But we know that this isn't the case in $\Q^N$: there are symmetric configurations (e.g., collinear states or total collisions) for which the action is not free.
-These regions represent special parts of $B$, akin to corners or edges, where smoothness fails.\footnote{$B$ becomes a \emph{stratified manifold} \cite{StratifiedManifold}.} Continuing a dynamical orbit after it crosses one of those points poses a challenge, but this is a technical, rather than conceptual, issue that I won't go into here.
+These regions represent special parts of $B$, akin to corners or edges, where smoothness fails.\footnote{$B$ becomes a \emph{stratified manifold} \cite{StratifiedManifold}. } Continuing a dynamical orbit after it crosses one of those points poses a challenge, but this is a technical, rather than conceptual, issue that I won't go into here.